easonwong-de/Adaptive-Tab-Bar-Colour/src/_locales/en/amo.md

 - [Envify](https://addons.mozilla.org/firefox/addon/envify/)
 - and any other add-on that changes the Firefox theme

+**If You Want to Remove the Shadow Beneath the Toolbar:**

+To remove the thin shadow cast by the web content onto the browser toolbar, go to Settings (`about:preferences`) and turn off `Show sidebar` under the `Browser Layout` section.
+Alternatively, you can use a CSS theme.
+For more information, see [GitHub issue #155](https://github.com/easonwong-de/Adaptive-Tab-Bar-Colour/issues/155).

+**If You Want to Turn On Smooth Colour Transition:**

+Due to technical limitations, smooth tab bar colour transition is not natively supported.
+However, you can use a CSS theme to achieve this effect.
+For more information, see [GitHub issue #43](https://github.com/easonwong-de/Adaptive-Tab-Bar-Colour/issues/43).

 **If You’re Using a CSS Theme:**

 A CSS theme can work with ATBC (Adaptive Tab Bar Colour) when system colour variables are used (e.g. `--lwt-accent-color` for tab bar colour).
 [This](https://github.com/easonwong-de/Firefox-Adaptive-Sur-Theme) is an example of an ATBC-compatible CSS theme.